快猫短视频

 Ask for consumer information

-Be sure to ask if the home care agency has written information outlining services, eligibility rules, costs and payment procedures, employee job descriptions, and malpractice and liability insurance.
-Ask them to send you any brochures or other available information about their services.
+Be sure to ask if the home care agency can give you written information outlining services, eligibility rules, costs and payment procedures, employee job descriptions, and malpractice and liability insurance.
+Ask them for brochures or other available information about their services.
 And ask to see a copy of the agency’s patient’s rights and responsibilities information.
 Have them explain anything you don't understand.

 What services are offered?

 When choosing a home care agency, make sure that they offer the services you need.
 You will want to know if they offer home health care, personal care, or both.
-Also check to make sure they employ the types of professionals you need, such as nurses, therapists, and home care aides.
+Also, check to make sure they employ the types of health care staff you need, like nurses, therapists, and home care aides.
 It may also be helpful to ask how much experience they have providing services to people with cancer.

-Find out if the agency can provide the medical equipment or other items that you need.
-Also ask if the agency will teach you or a responsible family member how to use and care for the equipment.
+Find out if the agency can provide the medical equipment or other items you need.
+Also, ask if the agency will teach you or a responsible family member how to use and care for the equipment.
 And find out who you can call if equipment problems come up at night or on weekends.
+Finally, ask how soon the agency can start services and if they will be able to provide the services when you need them.
+Sometimes, they have service limits on certain locations .

-Ask if you will need to have a primary caregiver as a condition of admission.
-If so, ask what will be expected of the primary caregiver and whether someone needs to be with you all the time.
+The agency will accept you if they can meet your needs.
+Before accepting the services, ask if there are any requirements for admission and care.
+Sometimes, you will need a primary caregiver as a condition of admission.
+If you do, ask what will be expected of the primary caregiver and if you need someone with you all the time.
 You may want to ask if the agency can fill in to help with care around job schedules, travel plans, or other responsibilities.
 Or, if you live alone, ask what other options they suggest.

 Initial evaluation

-Usually a nurse, social worker, or case manager comes to evaluate and talk to you about the types of services you may need.
-Ask where this will be done and what the evaluation will involve, including who should be present during the visit.
-It may be important to ask if the initial evaluation includes input from your family doctor or other professionals already involved in your care.
+Usually, a nurse, social worker, or case manager will evaluate you and talk about the types of services you may need.
+Ask where this will be done, what the evaluation will involve, and who should be present during the visit.
+It may be important to ask if the initial evaluation will include input from your family doctor or other members of your health care team.

 Care plan

-Home care agencies should offer a care plan for each new patient.
-Many states require that a registered nurse (RN) develop the plan.
-It’s a good idea to ask how the plan is developed and if you and your family will have input.
-The plan should be written out and copies given to everyone involved.
+Home care agencies should offer each new patient a care plan .
+Many states require a registered nurse (RN) to develop the plan.
+It’s a good idea to ask how the plan will be developed and if you and your family will have input.
+The plan should be written and copies given to everyone involved.
 The care plan should list specific duties, work hours/days, and the name and telephone number of the person who will be in charge of your care.
 The care plan should also be updated as your needs change.
 You can ask to see an example of a care plan.

 Who will provide your care?

-You may want to ask about references for home care staff and whether the agency trains, supervises, and monitors its staff, caregivers, and volunteers.
+You may want to ask about references for home care staff and if the agency trains, supervises, and monitors its staff, caregivers, and volunteers.
 Ask how often the agency sends a supervisor to the patient’s home to review the care being given.
-Find out whether the caregivers are licensed, insured and bonded.
+Find out if the caregivers are licensed, insured, and bonded.
 And ask who takes questions or complaints and how are issues resolved?

 How payment is handled

 It is important to find out how a home care agency handles payment and billing.
 Read any agreements carefully before signing and be sure to keep copies.
-Check with your health insurance provider to find out if there are any deductibles and co-pays.
-For example, certain medicines may require a co-pay.
-And ask what resources the agency provides to help you find financial assistance if it’s needed.
+Check with your health insurance plan to find out if there are any deductibles and co-pays.
+For example, certain services may require a co-pay.
+Ask what resources the agency provides to help you find financial assistance if it’s needed.

 Communication